 Fiddler Crabs get their name from their unusual appearance.
 They have one large claw (for protection, and attracting females), and another smaller one (for picking things up).
 When eating they use the small claw to transport food to the mouth, giving the amusing appearance of playing a violin (the large claw).
 They are usually found making their burrows around mangrove roots.

 Cute Ghost Crabs are common on Galapagos Islands beaches, recognised by their orange/red body, and long stalk eyes.
 These little crabs burrow in the sand, and move impossibly quickly to catch.
 If you spot little balls of sand on the beach then you know Ghost Crabs are closeby – they make these balls while searching for algae and animal remains to eat.

-It can also help to have a Galapagos Islands animals list to hand, we particularly like the Wildlife of Galapagos by Collins Publications, which is a compact field guide.
+It can also help to have a Galapagos Islands animals photo list to hand.
+We particularly like the Wildlife of Galapagos by Collins Publications, which is a compact field guide.
 For something more lightweight try this foldable pocket guide.
 Both of these guides are available to order online on Amazon.

 As you can see there is a wonderful mix of Galapagos Islands animals waiting for you to visit.
 Many can only be found at Galapagos, and have evolved in unique and curious ways.
 Most Galapagos animals have no fear of humans, so are happy to be up close to tourists, and pose for photos.
 Thanks to all of this, the Galapagos Islands are recognized as one of the best wildlife destinations in the world … so what are you waiting for?
 Get your vacation planning started today!